 The EU has set up nuclear decommissioning assistance programmes to help Bulgaria, Lithuania, and Slovakia finance the safe decommissioning of old Soviet-type reactors.

 The EU has radiation protection legislation in place to protect human health against the dangers arising from ionising radiation.
-This includes the Basic Safety Standards, supplemented by a number of acts ensuring a high level of protection for the public, the workers and the patients.
+This includes the Basic Safety Standards , supplemented by a number of acts ensuring a high level of protection for the public, workers, and patients.

 In addition, the EU requires EU countries to monitor radioactivity in the air, water, soil and foodstuffs.
 It also plays an important role in the international exchange of radiological information, in particular in the event of a nuclear emergency.

 Nuclear fusion is currently in an experimental phase.
 It produces energy by fusing light atoms such as hydrogen at extremely elevated pressures and high temperatures.
 The International Thermonuclear Experimental Reactor (ITER) is an experimental fusion reactor in the south of France aiming to demonstrate the feasibility of fusion as a viable source of energy.